BrayamValero/Soraka/README.md

 # Soraka - Node.js Wrapper

-Soraka is a Node.js Wrapper inspired by [Irelia](https://github.com/perezpaya/irelia), it basically allows you to fetch data easilly from the oficial [League of Legends API](http://developer.riotgames.com)
+Soraka is a Node.js Wrapper inspired by [Irelia](https://github.com/perezpaya/irelia), it basically allows you to fetch data easily from the oficial [League of Legends API](http://developer.riotgames.com)

 In order to get your Riot API Key, you need create an account at [http://developer.riotgames.com](http://developer.riotgames.com)